Skip to main content

 Current IRCs

-Oregon's list of IRCs is updated on a regular basis.
+Oregon has compiled recognized credentials into a comprehensive guide that is updated on an annual basis.
 As we strive to continuously refine the list, the goal is to enhance value for the learner while at the same time addressing the needs of business, labor, industry, and trades as expressed in the definition above.

 CTE teachers should collaborate with their CTE Regional Coordinator, community college partner, and partners in industry to select and implement credentials that offer the highest value for learners in terms of advancement for future education, training, and career prospects.